Configuring the Database

 The type field

 Database vendors provide Java libraries to access their databases from Java code.
 The library for the chosen database has to be available on the Java classpath, see Database driver or datasource and Database vendor specific information.
 As a system administrator, you have to choose a Java class from the library; the Java class that the Frank!Framework should access.
 This is the value of the type field.
-In general, there are two options: choosing a database driver or choosing a datasource.
-A database driver handles low-level details like parsing SQL statements and exchanging data with the database server.
-A datasource uses a driver to provide more functionality to Java applications, so to the Frank!Framework as well.
-Data sources can for example manage a pool of database connections (connection pooling).
+In general, there are two options: choosing a database driver (not recommended) or choosing a datasource.
+A database driver attempts to initialise a DataSource for you.
+It may do this based on biased defaults.
+It is therefore recommended to always configure a DataSource directly.
+Drivers do not provide more functionality, and are purely a wrapper around a (usually NON-XA) DataSource.

 Note